Trace Formulas for Schroedinger Operators in Connection with Scattering Theory for Finite-Gap Backgrounds: Introduction

 Trace formulas for one-dimensional (discrete and continuous) Schr\"odinger operators have attracted an enormous amount of interest recently (see e.g.\ \cite{dk}, \cite{glmz}, \cite{ks}, \cite{lns}, \cite{npy}, \cite{sizl}, \cite{zl}).
 However, most results are in connection with scattering theory for a constant background.
 On the other hand, scattering theory for one-dimensional Schr\"odinger operators with periodic background is a much older topic first investigated by Firsova in a series of papers \cite{F1}--\cite{F3}.
 Nevertheless, many questions which have long been answered in the constant background case are still open in this more general setting.

 The aim of the present paper is to help filling some of these gaps.
-To this end, we want to find the analog of the classical trace formulas in scattering theory for the case of a finite-gap background.
-In the case of zero background it is well-known that the transmission coefficient is the perturbation determinant in the sense of Krein \cite{krein} (see e.g., \cite{yafams}) and our first aim is to establish this result for the case considered here; thereby establishing the connection with Krein's spectral shift theory.
+To this end, we want to find the analog of the classical trace formulas in scattering theory for the case of a quasi-periodic, finite-gap background.
+In the case of zero background it is well-known that the transmission coefficient is the perturbation determinant in the sense of Krein \cite{krein} (see e.g., \cite{jp}, \cite{sres}, \cite{yafams} see also \cite{GM}, \cite{gps} and the references therein for generalizations to non trace class situations) and our first aim is to establish this result for the case considered here; thereby establishing the connection with Krein's spectral shift theory.
 Our second aim is to find a representation of the transmission coefficient in terms of the scattering data --- the analog of the classical Poisson--Jensen formula.

 Moreover, scattering theory for one-dimensional Schr\"odinger operators is not only interesting in its own right, it also constitutes the main ingredient of the inverse scattering transform for the Korteweg--de Vries (KdV) hierarchy (see, e.g., \cite{evh}, \cite{M}).
 Again the case of decaying solutions is classical and trace formulas for this case were studied exhaustively in the past (cf.\ \cite{conl} and the references therein).
 Here we want to investigate the case of Schwartz type perturbations of a given finite-gap solution.
-The Cauchy problem for the KdV equation with initial conditions in this class was only solved recently by Egorova, Grunert, and Teschl \cite{EGT}.
+The Cauchy problem for the KdV equation with initial conditions in this class was only solved recently by Egorova, Grunert, and Teschl \cite{EGT} (see also \cite{ET}, \cite{ET2}, \cite{F4}).
 Since the transmission coefficient is invariant when our Schr\"odinger operator evolves in time with respect to some equation of the KdV hierarchy, the corresponding trace formulas provide the conserved quantities for the KdV hierarchy in this setting.

 Our work extends previous results for Jacobi operators by Michor and Teschl \cite{mtqptr}, \cite{tag}.
 For trace formulas in the pure finite-gap case see Gesztesy, Ratnaseelan, and Teschl \cite{GRT} and Gesztesy and Holden \cite{GH}.